refinedev/refine/documentation/docs/core/refine-component/index.md

 ### `warnWhenUnsavedChanges`

-When you have unsaved changes and try to leave the current page, **refine** shows a confirmation modal box.
+When you have unsaved changes and try to leave the current page, **Refine** shows a confirmation modal box.
 `warnWhenUnsavedChanges`'s default value is `false`, so you need to set it to `true` to activate the feature.

 :::caution